levany/Levan_Snax_AirHockey_Interview/Readme.txt

 Known Isses :
 ------------------------------------

-- start playing, press esc to go back to main menu, and quickly press "Play" again, and this someitmes causes wierd problems in the gameplay.
+- start playing, press esc to go back to main menu, and quickly press "Play" again. this someitmes causes wierd problems in the gameplay.

 -----------------------------------------